 My favourite scenes with Tom Baker’s Doctor are with the Ogrons.
 There’s a moment where he offers a jelly belly to an Ogron and it’s very funny, since he is trying to trick the Ogron to set him free.

 Lalla Ward is excellent as Romana in this tale.
-I’ve chatted to Lalla at conventions about how much I’ve enjoyed the Douglas Adams-styled of stories that she was in, which pleased her so much indeed.
+I’ve chatted to Lalla at conventions about how much I’ve enjoyed the Douglas Adams-style of stories that she was in, which pleased her very much indeed.

 John Leeson returns to voice K-9 in this adventure.
 I’ve met John a number of times at ‘Doctor Who’ conventions and I enjoy listening to him play K-9 with the funny, little voice he uses and does so well.